microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 ### environment config

 Set the properties for the environment when executing build validation or continuous integration pipelines.
+A note on base image selection.
+When choosing a base image for training and inferencing in Azure Machine Learning take into consideration compatibility with the libraries,  dependencies, and performance characteristics of your model.
+Also consider image maintainability, size, and licensing.

 - env_base_image: Base image to be used for training and model execution

-### pipeline configs:
+### pipeline configs

 Start by copying an existing pipeline config and accepting the defaults or modifying the properties with values relevant for each model and environment: